ermanimer/s7client/README.md

 # Sample Application

-The sample application demonstrates reading a sample value from a Modbus device with constant intervals- **
+The sample application demonstrates reading a sample value from a s7 device.**

 ```go
 package main